 What are the rules?

 - Visit as many of the parks as you can and find the trees with the jingle bells.

 - Take a photo of yourself with the tree tag.

-- NEW Submit your photo using the QR Code on the tag or brochure.
+- Submit your photo using the QR Code on the tag or brochure.
 More information will be provided in your registration packet.
 Each bell you find and submit = one entry.
 The more bells you find, the better your odds will be of winning a prize.

 - Correctly identify the tree species (e.g., red oak) to get a bonus entry.